Alkanes: Nomenclature, Conformational Analysis, and an Introduction to Synthesis

 Basic Concepts

 The structure of an alkane is a chain of carbon atoms.
-Each carbon atom is bonded to four other atoms, two of which are hydrogen atoms.
-The other two bonds can be to other carbon atoms, hydrogen atoms, or other atoms.
+Each carbon atom is bonded to four other atoms; four single bonds.
+These bonds can be to other carbon atoms or hydrogen atoms.
 Alkanes are classified according to the number of carbon atoms in the chain.
 The simplest alkane is methane (CH4), which has one carbon atom.
 The next alkane is ethane (C2H6), which has two carbon atoms.
 Propane (C3H8) has three carbon atoms, and so on.
+Branching can also occur, leading to isomers.

 Nomenclature